Guest Teaching & Subbing at TCAPS

 If you are a retired State of Michigan teacher and/or a retired TCAPS teacher and are interested in becoming a guest teacher with TCAPS, please:

 - Complete the TCAPS online application.
-To apply for guest teacher job postings, click on “View our open positions,” then click on “Substitutes.”
-Click on “Apply” located on the right hand side of the job posting to complete the TCAPS application.
+To apply for guest teacher job postings, click on “View Open Positions,” then click on “Apply” located on the right hand side of the job posting to complete the TCAPS application.

-- Grace O’Malley, TCAPS’ guest teacher specialist, will contact you to get you set up as a guest teacher in the district.
+- Christa Hislop, TCAPS’ guest teacher specialist, will contact you to get you set up as a guest teacher in the district.
+Christa can be reached at 231.933.1714 or email@example.com.

 Guest Teacher Pay Rates